-Within the garden is an observatory containing a 1930s reflector telescope once owned by astronomer Hedley Robinson and donated after his death to Teignmouth Community School by his son.
+Within the garden is an observatory which contained a 1930s reflector telescope once owned by astronomer Hedley Robinson and donated after his death to Teignmouth Community School by his son.
 Fellow astronomer Sir Patrick Moore was firm friends with Robinson and often came down to Devon to consult him.
 A tailor-made observatory was built within the walled garden to house the donated telescope and in 1996 the observatory was launched by Sir Patrick to local acclaim.

 Gardening courses and events